necx-org/nodes/CONTRIBUTING.md

 introduced as part of the same pull request.
 A new prerequisite may be introduced as a boundary node.

+A prerequisite should be as specific as possible, though very general boundary nodes may be proposed as needed and will be addressed on a case-by-case basis during the review process until a community norm is established.

 ### Learning Objectives

 Each of the nodes should satisfy at least one learning objective.